Apple box: Sizes

 Apple box sizes vary somewhat depending on manufacturer, but all sizes are designed to be fractions of the "full apple" size.
-Thus two half apples exactly equal the size of a full apple, two quarters equals one half, and two pancakes equal one quarter.
-This modular design is often critically important as many applications require mixes of sizes.
+Thus two half-apples exactly equal the size of a full apple, two quarter-apples equals one half-apple, and two pancakes equal one quarter-apple.
+This modular design is important as many applications require mixes of sizes.

 Position

-Often when a grip is placing an apple box others are lifting something heavy to put on top of it, thus arose the need for terms describing what position the apple box should be placed in (i.e., which side of the apple box should be placed face-down).
+When a grip is placing an apple box, others may be holding something heavy that will be placed on top of it.
+To avoid confusion and delays in those moments, terms developed to describe the position that an apple box should be placed in (i.e., which side of the apple box should be placed face-down).
 It is rare that these terms are used for anything other than the "full apple" size.